Coderaman-tech/Striver-SDE-Sheet/Linked List Part 1/README.md

 At last, we link the second node to the head and the first node to NULL.
 We return to our new head.

+# 2.Middle of the Linked List
+In the Tortoise-Hare approach, we increment slow ptr by 1 and fast ptr by 2, so if take a close look fast ptr will travel double than that of the slow pointer.
+So when the fast ptr will be at the end of Linked List, slow ptr would have covered half of Linked List till then.
+So slow ptr will be pointing towards the middle of Linked List.